GoogleCloudPlatform/platform-engineering/reference-architectures/gemini-powered-migration-blocker-analysis/frontend/README.md

 Pre-requisites:

+- Docker.
+Tested with version `28.0.4`
 - Docker Compose.
-Tested with v2.34.0
+Tested with version `v2.34.0`

 To run this application using Docker Compose, you do the following: